DonMAriando/pinapp-challenge/README.md

 - Use cases are defined as interfaces in the domain layer
 - Repository adapters handle the mapping between domain models and JPA entities
 - DTOs are used for API communication to maintain clean boundaries
+- Add bundles to README file in order to show the status of CI and other bundle to show the coverage
+- Add security to the API